Imbert–Fedorov effect

-The Imbert–Fiodaraŭ effect, named after Fiodar Ivanavič Fiodaraŭ (1911-1994) and Christian Imbert (1937-1998), is an optical phenomenon whereby a beam of circularly or elliptically polarized light undergoes a small sideways shift when refracted or totally internally reflected.
+The Imbert–Fedorov effect, named after Fyodor Fyodorov (1911-1994) and Christian Imbert (1937-1998), is an optical phenomenon whereby a beam of circularly or elliptically polarized light undergoes a small sideways shift when refracted or totally internally reflected.
 The sideways shift is perpendicular to the plane containing the incident and reflected beams.
 This effect is the circular polarization analog of the Goos–Hänchen effect.